BearWare/TeamTalk5/Documentation/TeamTalk/userinterface.md

 Each of the menu items in the Channels menu are described here.

 - **Join Channel**
     - Join the currently selected channel.
+An alternative way to join a channel is to use the [Create Channel Dialog](@ref createchandlg) and type the name and the password of the channel to join while being in its parent channel.
+All properties specified in the *Create Channel Dialog* will be ignored if the channel already exists.

 - **View Channel Info**
     - View channel information about the selected channel.
 Details